 Small Business Credit Cards

 Most small business credit card issuers do not report on-time, regular account activity to the consumer credit bureaus.
+It’s important to have business tradelines in your business credit file.
 Instead, those accounts typically only show up on your business credit reports (depending upon who the card issuer reports data to each month).

 Yet there are a few business credit card issuers who break this mold.
 Business card issuers that currently report all activity account to the commercial credit bureaus include: